-WHEREAS, The New Mexico Department of Transportation August 2015 Report for Annual Crash Data placed these segments of Coal and Lead within a high crash density zone for all motor vehicle crashes, including alcohol involved and pedestrian involved crashes; and

-WHEREAS, the City through the 2011 Coal and Lead project traffic calming and beautification project initiated steps to prevent the speeding, including reducing the number of lanes, and in 2013 through a City Council Set A Side Project installing bump outs and enforcement of traffic laws.
+WHEREAS, The New Mexico Department of Transportation August 2015 Report for Annual Crash Data placed these segments of Coal and Lead within a high crash density zone for all motor vehicle crashes, including alcohol involved and pedestrian involved crashes; and project initiated steps to prevent the speeding, including reducing the number of lanes, and in 2013 through a City Council Set A Side Project installing bump outs and enforcement of traffic laws.
 In 2016 using Council set a side the traffic lanes were narrowed and a buffer installed between the outside lane and the bike lane.
-Though these measures have reduced the speed of traffic, speeding is still a frequent hazard and additional steps are required for traffic to operate at appropriate speeds; and to south across Coal and Lead and traffic calming measures on these segments include, importantly, placing traffic signals between major intersections; and
+Though these measures have reduced the speed of traffic, speeding is still a frequent hazard and additional steps are required for traffic to operate at appropriate speeds; and